tlawrence3/tSFM/README.md

         |:-: | :-: | :-: | :--: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
         |K | 1 | A | 2.7602 | 0.0 |	0.7285 |	0.0 |	0.0	| 0.0	| 0.2913|	0.0	|0.0|	0.0|	0.0 |

-# Statistical significance testing for CIFs
+# Statistical Significance Testing for CIFs
 tSFM implements statisitical significance testing for CIFs and function logos using permutation-based null distributions and corrects for multiple tests using multiple user-determined FDR or FWER methods.
 The `-P` option indicates the number of permutations generated for building the null distributions and the `-C` option indicates the method for multiple testing correction.

 1. To calculate the significance of CIFs stack-heights with 100 permutations for the humans tRNA data using the NSB entropy estimator we can use this command: